Report card: Grading the Seahawks’ Week 7 loss at home vs. the Baltimore Ravens

 The difference in Sunday’s 30-16 loss to Baltimore, for him, came down to the Seahawks’ two turnovers, which led directly to 14 points for the Ravens.
 And when you lose by 14 points, well, yeah, the math is indeed pretty simple.

-“It was a game that had a chance to go right down to the nub, but it didn’t because we have them two big scores,” Carroll said.
+“It was a game that had a chance to go right down to the nub, but it didn’t because we gave them two big scores,” Carroll said.
 “Whenever you lose the turnover ratio, you’re in trouble.
 If you lose the turnover ratio and they score with them, then it’s almost impossible.”

 The Seahawks’ defense had four takeaways last week in a victory at Cleveland, and didn’t have any Sunday against the Ravens.
 Seattle is now plus-two on the season in turnover margin.